amandakys/portfolio-private/content/blog/dont-stop/index.md

 <a name="prototypes" style="display: block; position: relative; top: -6vw"></a>

+## THE SOLUTION

+<iframe src="https://marvelapp.com/a26j1ie?emb=1&iosapp=false&frameless=false" width="948" height="676" allowTransparency="true" frameborder="0"></iframe>

+<p align="center" style="font-size: 0.8em; position: relative;">Interactive prototype of final emblem builder design</p>

+One of the key frictions in previous iterations was the display of the layers.
+I couldn’t decide whether the top most layer should be shown on the right or left, and similarly which side the “Add New Layer” should be on.
+Interviewing several of my team for input led to a huge variety of views on what set up would ‘make sense’. **I realised that if what was right wasn’t clear, perhaps of whole approach was fundamentally counter-intuitive.**

+This version was designed with a **vertical layer stack** in mind.
+This way there would be no dispute as to which was the top layer.
+It is also the version which I feel truly shed the influence of the console/PC versions I had initially used as inspiration.
+I also **maximised the canvas area** in line with the decision in Version 3 to **fully commit to touch gestures** as the main method of interacting with shapes.
+This was instead of the ‘full screen mode’ I had previously incorporated to give users a screen with a larger canvas.

+The reduced area available for the menu due to the larger canvas increased my reliance on **context based menus**.
+With just a one column menu to work with, I had to break down my workflow into even smaller steps.
+The main challenge with this was how to go backwards.
+In an ideal situation, users would progress linearly forwards, but in the use case where users needed to return to a previous menu, I decided to have the ‘back’ button go back one step at a time.
+While this could be tedious for big changes, for the general use case it was largely sufficient in a context based menu system.
+Instead of having a dedicated back button, the title of the current menu served to return users to the previous menu.
+This was in line with an existing convention in the game and saved screen space.

+_Note: The back behaviour was hard to incorporate into a manual prototype due to the need build an excessive number of screens to accommodate all the changes to the canvas.
+To see it in action I would recommend trying it in the first few screens of the prototype above._

 ## THE PROTOTYPES

-My design for the interface went through four iterations before reaching a layout and workflow that was I was happy with.
+My design for the interface went through three iterations before reaching a layout and workflow that was I was happy with.
 The main challenge was making the design simple enough to be used on a small mobile screen while still providing access to a certain level of control.
 Each iteration was evaluated by other members of the UX/UI team and I continued to iterate until I stopped getting “make it simpler” as feedback.

 #### VERSION 1